Coronavirus Quarantine: Why Am I So Mentally Exhausted?

 According to the U.S. Department of Labor, 22 million Americans filed for unemployment benefits in the last four weeks.
 If you have not lost your job, chances are you know someone who has.
 Fear of losing your job, anxieties over investments, and looming unpaid bills can all steal precious mental energy.

 Solution: Sometimes knowledge really is power.
 Gathering your financial information and making a budget—a careful plan for maintaining a healthy lifestyle even if money gets tight—can be an empowering way to bring yourself out of a mental spiral.
 Civitelli recommends being proactive if you are already in financial need.
 She says, “Pursue all avenues of help whether offered by the government, community resources, friends, or family.”
+Find out what else you can do to prepare for a coronavirus winter.

 Social media overload